The weather in Portugal in September

 Porto and northern Portugal

 In Porto and Northern Portugal, September offers mild and comfortable weather, with daytime temperatures ranging from approximately 68°F to 77°F (20°C to 25°C).
 Nighttime temperatures typically drop to around 55°F to 63°F (13°C to 17°C).
-Rainfall remains moderate, with an average of 1.97-2.76 inches (50-70mm) throughout the month, and the region's lush greenery begins to take on the hues of autumn.
+Rainfall remains moderate, with an average of 1.97-2.76 inches (50-70mm) throughout the month, and the region's lush greenery begins to take on the hues of fall.

 Lisbon and central Portugal